plone/guillotina/docs/source/training/extending/contenttypes.md

 ## Test it out

-Open up Postman and test creating a conversation and message instead of it.
+Using Postman test your new content types.
+First create a Conversation, then create a Message inside of it.